dhirajmahato/Machine_Learning_Module/README.md

 |------------------------|--------------------------|---------------------|
 | K-Means Clustering     | K-means is an iterative, centroid-based clustering algorithm that partitions a dataset into similar groups based on the distance between their centroids (means or median : depends on characterstics of the dataset.) <br/> Cons: <br/> 1. sensitive to initial conditions and outliers. |market segmentation, document clustering, image segmentation and image compression|

+**Evaluation Metrics:**
+1. All data points within a cluster should be similar.
+2. Clusters should be distinct from each other.

 ## Structuring ML